-If you’re a TV or movie lover, Boston is the place for you.
+If you’re a TV or movie lover, events in Boston is the place for you.

 There are two Cheers bars, both a nod to the popular television show.
 One of the Cheers bars was used for the outdoor shots for the TV show.